Back to Portfolio

 M&M’s impact goes beyond the kitchen.
 By reducing household spending on charcoal, these cookstoves free up budgets for education, nutrition, and other essentials, uplifting over 150,000 families.
 Locally manufactured in Kumasi, the program’s factory employs 175 staff (technicians, marketing and distribution) and produces up to 30,000 stoves per month.
 Through training and capacity development, M&M is fostering skills and economic opportunity across Ghana.

-M&M is a powerhouse in sustainability, running four carbon programs that achieve an impressive 400,000 tonnes of CO2 emissions reduction annually.
+M&M is a powerhouse in sustainability, running five carbon programs.
 By replacing wasteful stoves with efficient models, the program slows deforestation—a major issue across Africa—and aligns with global climate goals.
 Every cookstove installed is a step toward preserving Ghana’s forests and building a cleaner, more sustainable planet.

 Pictures